anvaka/impy.js/README.md

 ![Debugging by files](https://raw.github.com/anvaka/impy.js/master/docs/assets/impy_files.png)

-Impy generates source maps file on the fly and provides it to the browser.
+Impy generates source maps on the fly and provides it to the browser.

 Awesome unit testing experience
 -------------------------------